jewel/clearskies/protocol/core.md

 The core protocol supports peers of two types:

-1. Read-write.
+1. `read_write`.
 These peers can change or delete data.

-2. Read-only.
+2. `read_only`.
 These peers can read all data, but cannot change it.

 A database can have any number of all the peer types.